Bikeman868/NPL/docs/SYNTAX.md

 }
 ```

-This example defines a route for messages of type `Message1` by cloning the message with a couple of cganged
+This example defines a route for messages of type `Message1` by cloning the message with a couple of changed
 fields, adding `process2` to the front of the route, and clearing the route for the original message so that
 is does not propagate any further through the network.